Panic attack: Causes

-The Fight or Flight Response is quite different from a panic attack.
-Someone with panic may be phobic of riding in a bus, and might panic if they did.
-On the other hand, if that same bus were about to run them over, they would be more likely terrified, not panicky.

 Panic attacks can be caused by a mix of factors.
 Biological factors that may lead to or be caused by panic attacks include psychiatric disorders such as post-traumatic stress disorder (PTSD) and obsessive–compulsive disorder (OCD), heart conditions, low blood pressure, and an overactive thyroid.
 Imbalance of the norepinephrine system, which is responsible for coordinating the body's fight-or-flight response, has been linked to panic attacks as well.

 Panic disorder tends to arise in early adulthood, though it can occur at any age.
 It is more commonly diagnosed in women and in individuals with above-average intelligence.
 Research involving identical twins has shown that if one twin has an anxiety disorder, the other is likely to have one too.

 Panic attacks may also occur due to short-term stressors.
 Major personal losses, like the end of a romantic relationship, life transitions such as jobs or moving, and other significant life changes may trigger a panic attack.
 Individuals who are naturally anxious, need a lot of reassurance, worry excessively about their health, have an overcautious view of the world, and have cumulative stress are more likely to experience panic attacks, which may actually cause some of those symptoms.
 For adolescents, social transitions, such as changes in classes and schools, may also be a contributing factor.

 People often experience phobias as a direct result of panic attacks triggered by exposure to specific fears.
-A situation can become associated to panic if someone has had a previous reaction before in similar contexts, but more often panic is triggered by fear of entrapment in a potentially phobic environment such as a plane.
+A situation can become associated with panic after an attack has occurred in it, and most people with panic disorder come to avoid situations where they expect another attack, particularly places from which escape would be difficult or embarrassing, or where help might not be available.

 Psychoactive substances may also induce panic attacks.
-For example, discontinuation or reduction in the dose of a drug (drug withdrawal) without tapering can cause panic attacks.
+For example, discontinuation or reduction in the dose of a drug (drug withdrawal) can cause panic attacks.
 Other psychoactive substances that are commonly known to be associated with panic attacks include cannabis and nicotine.